University Facilities and Services

 Frederick Law Olmsted, Sr. was responsible for the design of a "River Walk" of oak trees along the Genesee River.
 This portion of the campus was recently sold to the City of Rochester, with contributions from Bausch & Lomb, to establish more public parkland along the river corridor.
 Included along a three-quarter-mile stretch are 197 oak trees with more than 15 different species identified between Elmwood Avenue and Intercampus Drive.

-Although they are not located on the River Campus, the University of Rochester also harbors two champion trees, a weeping willow and a ponderosa pine, which are the largest known examples of their species in the State of New York.
-These giants, along with the canopy of cover from trees on the rest of the campus, add tremendously to the aesthetic appeal of the grounds while complementing and softening the existing architecture.
+Although not located on the River Campus, the University of Rochester also harbors a former champion Ponderosa Pine tree, which is among the largest known examples of this species in the State of New York.
+This giant, along with the canopy of cover from trees on the rest of the campus, add tremendously to the aesthetic appeal of the grounds while complementing and softening the existing architecture.
 The visual impact that trees have on the University grounds as they add fall color, winter texture, and spring flowers is invaluable.

 - River Campus Tree Tour Map